Meet the Governors

 We are committed to developing each child’s relationship with God by providing a safe, happy and stimulating learning environment in which every child can succeed and come to know God better as they Love, Live and Learn.

 The usual term of office for a Governor is four years.
-The Chair and Vice-Chair are elected by the Governing Body annually at the first meeting of the academic year.
-Our Chair and Joint Vice-Chairs for the Academic year 2019 - 2020 are:
+The Chair and Vice-Chair are elected by the Governing Board annually at the first meeting of the academic year.

 Mr Benedict Cassidy